 Cancer starts when cells in the body begin to grow uncontrollably.
 Cells in almost every part can become malignant and spread out to various areas of the body.
 An eye cancer begins in the eye.
 There are multiple types of eye cancers.
 Understanding more about multiple eye parts and their functions can help in acquiring a better comprehension of eye cancers.

-Khan Eyelid and Facial Aesthetics, led by board certified ophthalmologist Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Austin, Dallas, Texas, and surrounding communities.
+Khan Eyelid and Facial Aesthetics, led by board certified ophthalmologist Dr. Tanya Khan, provides safe and proven eye care procedures to patients in Plano, Dallas, Texas, and surrounding communities.

 Types of Eye Cancer

 The eye can develop two main types of cancers:

 These initiate within the eyeball.
 In adults, melanoma is the most commonly occurring primary intraocular cancer.
 The second most common type is intraocular lymphoma.
 These two articles are the main focus of this document.

 In children, the most commonly occurring primary intraocular cancer is retinoblastoma (cancer that begins in retinal cells), while medulloepithelioma is the second most common type (but this cancer is very rare).

 These begin in another body area and then reach the eye.
 This type of cancer is not “eye cancer” in the true sense.
 But they can actually develop more commonly than primary intraocular cancers.
 The cancers that spread to the eye most frequently are breast and lung cancers.
 These cancers often spread to the portion of the eyeball called the uvea.

 Intraocular Melanoma (Melanoma of the Eye)